cesbit/aiowmi/README.md

                 #       If set to True, values missing in the current class
                 #       will not be part of the result.
                 # load_qualifiers:
                 #       Load the qualifiers of the properties.
-If not, the
+If False, the
                 #       property qualifier_set will have the offset in the
                 #       heap where the qualifiers are stored.
                 #